prabaguru/oasys/README.md

-# Oasys App MEAN - Stack
+# Oasys App - MEAN Stack

-For running the app do (npm install and npm start) in the server and client folder to run the bankend and front end code.
+To use this project use npm install in both the directories and use command node app.js to start the backend and ng serve to start the front end.